 During the year we made further progress on our sustainability strategy by undertaking our first materiality assessment.
 The ESG Steering Committee met three times during the year and the outcome of the materiality assessment was presented at the last meeting of the year.
 The assessment will inform our ESG strategy and will help us prioritise our key sustainability areas.
-In 2024 we will review and consider the implementation of its detailed recommendations (see ESG section on page 33).
+In 2024 we will review and consider the implementation of its detailed recommendations.